Page Reviewed / Updated - March 30, 2020

 Age and Functional Requirements

 To be eligible for long-term care services under the Global Consumer Choice Compact waiver, applicants must be residents of Rhode Island and be at least 65 years of age.
-Exceptions exist for PACE (Program for All Inclusive Care), which requires applicants to be 55 years of age or older, and for persons who have a formal designation of disabled by the Social Security Administration.
+Exceptions exist for PACE (Program for All Inclusive Care), which requires applicants to be 55 years of age or older and require a nursing home level of care.
+This program is also relevant for persons who have a formal designation of disabled by the Social Security Administration.
 A patient assessment must be completed to determine need and level of functioning.
 Requirements may vary slightly based on the services/benefits.

 Married couples face considerably more complicated financial criteria.
 This is especially true if one spouse is not seeking Medicaid assistance.
 Having only a single spouse apply can greatly relax Medicaid’s tight financial eligibility rules.
 It is recommended couples in this situation consult with a Medicaid planning professional.
 Learn more.

 Another pathway to Medicaid benefits is through the co-pay program for seniors who are 65 years of age.
 To be eligible for this program, an applicant must meet the functional requirements, and have an income no greater than 250% of the Federal Poverty Limit.
-As of 2018, this means an applicant cannot have a yearly income more than $31,225, or generate more than $2,602 per month in income.
+As of 2020, this means an applicant cannot have a yearly income greater than $31,900, or generate more than $2,658 per month in income.

 An option for persons over these limits is to work with a Medicaid Planner who can help families to gain Medicaid eligibility for their loved one.
 Read more about Medicaid planning here.

 As suggested by the program name, the Comprehensive Waiver covers a very wide array of in-home and in-community care and support services.
 However, not all beneficiaries are eligible to receive all benefits.
 There must be a functional need for the service and, usually, the state requires that individuals have no other means of obtaining the service or benefit.
-What follows is exhaustive, but not every participant is entitled to each benefit.
+What follows is an exhaustive list of long-term care benefits, but not every participant is entitled to each benefit.